dohsetsu/model-ux/docs/eval/EVAL_RUBRICS_CD_GUIDE.md

 ## Don't judge the output.
 Judge the alignment.

-When you look at an eval result, don't ask:
+When looking at an eval result, **don't** ask:
-- ❌ "Is this response good?"
+- "Is this response good?"
-- ❌ "Would I have written it this way?"
+- "Would I have written it this way?"
-- ❌ "Did it use the right punctuation?"
+- "Did it use the right punctuation?"

-Instead, ask:
+Instead, **do** ask:
-- ✅ "Did the model do what it was told?"
+- "Did the model do **what it was told?**"
-- ✅ "Does the rubric measure what the model was instructed to do?"
+- "**Does the rubric measure** what the model was instructed to do?"
-- ✅ "If there's a gap, where is it — model, rubric, or instructions?"
+- "If there's a gap, **where** is it — model, rubric, or instructions?"

 ---